CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 We cannot work the works of Christ apart from righteousness: first, imputed only; and then created in us through means of the Word of God, the body and blood of Christ, and the resurrection Life of the Holy Spirit of God.

-“And will keep thee, and give thee for a covenant of the people, for a light of the Gentiles [nations].”
+“And will keep you, and give you for a covenant of the people, for a light of the Gentiles [nations].”
 The entire program is of God.
 We do not save the world.
 God calls us, holds our hand, and gives us for a covenant of the people, for a light of the nations.

 The Servant of the Lord—Head and Body—is the covenant God has made with the nations of the earth.
 God creates His holy law, His Word, in our hearts and minds.
 We become the personification, the expression, of God’s Word.
 Christ is the Word of God made flesh.
 We are the flesh being created the Word of God.